Backes scores winner as Blues tie series with Stars

 Benn, who also had an assist, scored after a Kris Russell shot deflected off Cody Eakin, who had three assists.

-Troy Brouwer had a goal and an assist during regulation for St. Louis, which also got goals from Patrik Berglund and Joel Edmundson.
+Troy Brouwer had a goal and an assist during regulation for St. Louis, who also got goals from Patrik Berglund and Joel Edmundson.

-St. Louis scored on its first two shots and on three of five first-period shots.
+St. Louis scored on their first two shots and on three of five first-period shots.

 Alex Goligoski and Mattias Janmark also scored in regulation for Dallas.